jatinarora30/safeplan/README.md

 ## Key Features

+- **Resume at any time**
+  - If code crashes or stops due to any reason, it will resume from the last stopped point of iteration
+  - Doesn't do repeated computation

 - **Batch experiments at scale**
   - Run thousands of randomized start–goal trials across multiple maps automatically.
   - Supports repeatable benchmarking with structured JSON outputs.